dustinpfister/mf_canvas/README.md

 });
 ```

+### C.drawGrid(offX, offY, w, h, pw, ph)

+useful for just quickly drawing a grid on the canvas. w, an h are the cell or tile width and height, while pw, and ph are the pixel width and height.

 ## The props

 C.canvas

 Just a reference to the single canvas I made sure to put this in so that if something comes up that presents a need to get to it, it's there.
 However if I end up using it a lot that is a good indication that I need to develop this more.

+C.ctx

+This is just a straight reference to the single drawing context, of the single canvas that this project uses.